FY 2022 Q4 – Financial Results and Conference Call

-OLATHE, KANSAS, July 16, 2021, – Butler National Corporation (OTCQB: BUKS), a leader in the growing global market for aircraft structural modification, maintenance, repair and overhaul (MRO) and a recognized provider of gaming management services, announces its financial results for the fourth quarter and fiscal year ended April 30, 2021.
-In conjunction with the release, the Company has scheduled a conference call Tuesday, July 20, 2021 at 9:00 AM Central Daylight Time.
+OLATHE, KANSAS, July 15, 2022, – Butler National Corporation (OTCQB: BUKS), a leader in the growing global market for aircraft structural modification, maintenance, repair and overhaul (MRO) and a recognized provider of gaming management services, announces its financial results for the fourth quarter and fiscal year ended April 30, 2022.
+In conjunction with the announcement, the Company has scheduled a conference call for Monday, July 18, 2022 at 10:00 AM Central Daylight Time.

-Clark Stewart, President & CEO, Butler National Corp., will be leading the call and discussing results of the fourth quarter and fiscal year end, the status of new and existing orders, gaming activities and an outlook on the balance of fiscal 2022.
+Clark Stewart, President & CEO, Butler National Corp., will lead the call and discuss results of the fourth quarter and fiscal year end, the status of new and existing orders, gaming activities and an outlook on the balance of fiscal 2023.

 To view the full press release in PDF format, please click here.

-To view Butler National Corporation Q4 FY2021 Form 10-K in PDF format, please click here.
+To view Butler National Corporation Q4 FY2022 Form 10K in PDF format, please click here.

-The fourth quarter of fiscal 2021 was a strong quarter for the Professional Services segment.
-Aerospace Products was up slightly due to a strong quarter in our aircraft modification business.
-Revenue increased 42% to $17.9 million in fourth quarter fiscal 2021, as compared to $12.6 million in fourth quarter fiscal 2020.
-The fourth quarter of fiscal 2021 resulted in a net income of $624,000 compared to a net loss of $1.4 million in fourth quarter fiscal 2020.
-Backlog is $25.5 million at July 1, 2021 compared to a backlog of $19.2 million at July 10, 2020.
+The fourth quarter of fiscal 2022 was a strong quarter for the Professional Services segment.
+Professional Services was up 11% over fourth quarter fiscal 2021.
+Aerospace Products was down 10% due to a decrease in our aircraft modification business.
+Revenue increased 1% to $18.1 million in fourth quarter fiscal 2022, as compared to $17.9 million in fourth quarter fiscal 2021.
+The fourth quarter of fiscal 2022 resulted in a net income of $1.6 million compared to a net income of $624,000 in fourth quarter fiscal 2021.

-During the fiscal year ended April 30, 2021, we invested approximately $3.5 million in projects focused on the development and acquisition of new products.
-We feel this expenditure for design and development engineering, testing, and certification of new products is required to grow Aerospace Products and help stabilize our long-term revenue and enhance our profits.
+During the fiscal year ended April 30, 2022, we invested approximately $2.4 million in projects focused on the development and acquisition of new products.
+We believe this expenditure for design and development engineering, testing, and certification of new products is required to grow Aerospace Products, help stabilize our long-term revenue and enhance our profits.

-We are excited about the future.
-Management and all employees are focused on the development of new products, execution of our numerous business development opportunities as well as increasing revenue while managing costs.
-We believe we are positioned for the future as we focus on serving the needs of our customers and enhancing shareholder value,” commented Clark D. Stewart, President of the Company.
+We are optimistic about the future.
+Management and all employees are focused on the development of new products and business development opportunities as well as increasing revenue while managing costs.
+We believe we are positioned for the future as we focus on serving the needs of our customers and enhancing shareholder value,” commented Clark D. Stewart, President and CEO of Butler National Corporation.

 Business Segment Highlights

-Butler National Corporation operates in the Aerospace and Services business segments.
-The Aerospace Products segment includes the manufacture, sale and service of electronic equipment and systems and technologies to enhance and support products related to aircraft.
-Additionally, we also operate several Federal Aviation Administration (the “FAA”) Repair Stations.
-Companies in Aerospace Products concentrate on Learjets, Beechcraft King Air, Cessna turbine engine, Cessna multi-engine piston and Dassault Falcon 20 aircraft.
-Specifically, the design, distribution and support for products for older aircraft, or “Classic” aircraft are areas of focus for companies in Aerospace Products.
-Services include temporary employee services, gaming services and administrative management services.
+Butler National Corporation operates in the Aerospace and Professional Services business segments.
+The Aerospace Products segment includes aircraft special mission modification, the manufacture, sale and service of electronic equipment and systems and technologies to enhance and support products related to aircraft.
+Additionally, we also operate Federal Aviation Administration (the “FAA”) Repair Stations.
+Aerospace Products subsidiaries concentrate on Beechcraft King Air, Cessna Caravan, Cessna turbine engine, and Learjet aircraft.
+Professional Services include casino management services, temporary employee services and administrative management services.

 Statements made in this report, other reports and proxy statements filed with the Securities and Exchange Commission, communications to stockholders, press releases, and oral statements made by representatives of the Company that are not historical in nature, or that state the Company or management intentions, hopes, beliefs, expectations or predictions of the future, may constitute “forward-looking statements” within the meaning of Section 21E of the Securities and Exchange Act of 1934, as amended (the “Exchange Act”).
 Forward-looking statements can often be identified by the use of forward-looking terminology, such as “could,” “should,” “will,” “intended,” “continue,” “believe,” “may,” “expect,” “hope,” “anticipate,” “goal,” “forecast,” “plan,” “guidance” or “estimate” or the negative of these words, variations thereof or similar expressions.
 Forward-looking statements are not guarantees of future performance or results.
 They involve risks, uncertainties, and assumptions.
 It is important to note that any such performance and actual results, financial condition or business, could differ materially from those expressed in such forward-looking statements.
 Factors that could cause or contribute to such differences include, but are not limited to, those discussed in Item 1A of the Company’s Annual Report on Form 10-K, incorporated herein by reference.
 Risk Factors and elsewhere herein or in other reports filed with the SEC.
 Other unforeseen factors not identified herein could also have such an effect.
 We undertake no obligation to update or revise forward-looking statements to reflect changed assumptions, the occurrence of unanticipated events or changes in future operating results, financial condition or business over time.